Tax Management India. Com

 X X X X Extracts X X X X

-..... the market value of the power supplied by the assessee to its steel division was rightly computed by considering the rate at which power was available in the open market, namely, the price that was charged by the electricity board.
+..... market value of the power supplied by the assessee to its steel division was rightly computed by considering the rate at which power was available in the open market, namely, the price that was charged by the electricity board.
 The market value of the power supplied to the Steel-Division should be computed considering the rate of power to a consumer in the open market and it should not be compared with the rate of power when it is sold to a supplier as this is not the rate for which a consumer or the Steel- Division could have purchased power in the open market.
 The rate of power to a supplier is not the market rate to a consumer in the open market.
 AO committed an illegality in computing the market value by taking into account the rate charged to a supplier: it should have been compared with the market value of power supplied to a consumer.
 CIT-A and the Tribunal had rightly computed the market value of the power after considering it with the rate of power available in the open market namely the price charged by the Board.
 There is no illegality in their orders.
 Decided in favour of assessee.
 Disallowance u/s.14A r.w.r.
-8D - As per CIT(A) assessee had own funds t .....
+8D - As per CIT(A) assessee had own funds to make investment .....

 X X X X Extracts X X X X